Service Improvement Poster Presentation (SIPP)

 Following the presentation, markers will assess the poster and summary document for competency evidence (gathering and communication competencies), as well as each trainee’s reflective summary (responding competency).

-The final rating of competencies will be agreed by the marker pair on the basis of evidence collected across all of the above.
+The final rating of competencies will be made on the basis of evidence collected across all of the above.

 SIPP – how to guide